puppetlabs/trapperkeeper/README.md

 The `bootstrap.cfg` file is a simple text file, in which each line contains the fully qualified namespace and name of a service.
-Here's an example `bootstrap.cfg` that enables the jetty web server service and a custom `foo-service`:
+Here's an example `bootstrap.cfg` that enables the nREPL service and a custom `foo-service`:

 ```
-puppetlabs.trapperkeeper.services.jetty.jetty-service/webserver-service
+puppetlabs.trapperkeeper.services.nrepl.nrepl-service/nrepl-service
 my.custom.namespace/foo-service
 ```